igorkry/tnt4j-streams/README.md

     * `timezone` - defines the time zone that a date/time string is represented in (when not specified, date/time string is assumed to be in local time zone)
     * `locale` - defines locale for data formatter to use
-    * `required` - indicates whether field non-null value resolution is required for this field
+    * `required` - indicates whether a non-null value resolution is required for this field.
+If present, it takes precedence over the parser property `RequireDefault`.
     * `id` - field identifier
     * `cacheKey` - cache key to store resolved field value
     * `charset` - defines charset name for binary data value